What is recovery like after surgery?

 • Good for patients without diabetes or those with recently diagnosed diabetes (within 2 years) or those on oral agents alone—long term diabetes resolution has not yet been determined

-• Good for patients looking to minimize surgical risk while still achieving a strong weight loss
+• Good for patients where to buy phentermine online that is real looking to minimize surgical risk while still achieving a strong weight loss

 • Very good for patients with BMI >50 kg/m2, lowest rate of weight regain of any bariatric surgery